-Trailer Tongue Weight (TW)
+Tongue Weight (TW)

-The TW is the downward force exerted on the hitch ball by the trailer.
-In most cases it should not be less than 10% or more than 15% of the trailer load.
+The tongue weight is the downward force exerted on the hitch ball by the trailer.
+In most cases it should not be more than 10% of the trailer load.
 You must consider this as part of the load on your vehicle.